 One of the most frequently requested services of a private investigator is to conduct a background check.
-Private investigators conduct background checks for clients on their prospective business partners, new mates, and new employees.
+Private investigators conduct background checks for clients on their prospective business partners, new boyfriends and girlfriends, nannies, and new employees.

 Private investigators usually have access to online databases and also access to a variety of information sources to search public records.
 Via these services, P.I.’s order background check reports such as driving history records, credit history reports, criminal background dossiers, last known address records, and more.
 View our list of Background Check Service Providers to learn more.

 List of Background Check Books

 The following Background Check books provide helpful details on the subject of Background Investigations.
 These background check books will help you learn:

 - The components of a background check report